Search site

 Copy and Paste

-Please do not copy and paste massive amounts of screed, and especially don’t do this implying it is your own work.
+Please do not copy and paste massive amounts of text, and especially don’t do this implying it is your own work.
 Copy a few paragraphs if you want with a link to the full article.

 Signal to Noise Ratio